TheFitzZZ/DCS-Config-Manager/README.md

 # DCS Configuration Manager

 ### [Download](https://github.com/TheFitzZZ/DCS-Config-Manager/raw/master/DCS-ConfigMgmt/Installer/DCSCM-Setup.zip) current version 2017 RC6
-**SmartScreen will still tell you it's not signed ...
-EVEN THOUGH IT IS :-( - Will try to fix this asap**
+**SmartScreen will still tell you it's not signed ... even though it :-( - Will try to fix this asap**

 ### What's this?
 The DCS Configuration Manager was created to make the tough DCS life a little easier and help you with those pesky configuration files!
+The goal was to make you interact with the app itself as little as possible, as noone likes more overhead before you can go fly your sortie!
+Use it once, set everything up - done!

 ![DCSCM](https://github.com/TheFitzZZ/DCS-Config-Manager/blob/master/DCM.gif)